Commercial motor vehicle physical exam

 - doctor of chiropractic (DC)

-The medical examiner will do a thorough review of your medical history and medications, as well as perform a physical examination to determine your fitness to operate a commercial motor vehicle.
+The medical examiner will do a thorough review of your medical history and medications, as well as perform a physical examination to determine your fitness to operate a commercial motor vehicle valid at the DMV.

 Your visit will include a physical exam and a neurological exam.